min2ha/ukwa-site/content/target/43527/index.en.md

   "subject": "EU Referendum"
 }

-# Adam Smith Institute: Stuck in the middle with EU: How global regulators are killing the value of EU membership, by Roland Smith

 An 18 page pdf file by Roland Smith, discussing why Britain would benefit from leaving the EU.
 It seeks to challenge the notion that Britain would not have a seat at the negotiating table if it decided to leave.